 |Applesauce (opened)||10 – 14 days|

 How to Tell if Applesauce Is Bad?

-If it’s opened for more than 2 weeks past the recommended period of storing it open, toss it out too.
+If it’s opened for more than a week past the recommended period of storing it open, toss it out.
 Like with most food, the first signs of spoilage are impossible to notice.
-That means it’s always better to err on the side of caution with products that require refrigeration.
+And it’s always better to err on the side of caution with products that require refrigeration.